Your School District Will Tell You This Is Complicated. Texas Law Says It Isn't.

 None of that is true.
 Under the 1994 Texas Supreme Court ruling in TEA v.
 Leeper — reinforced by the Homeschool Freedom Act of 2025 — your homeschool is classified as an unaccredited private school.
 You are not required to appear in person, submit your curriculum, request permission, or use the district's proprietary withdrawal forms.
 You need to send one written notice, and the school is legally obligated to disenroll your child immediately.

 The problem is that most local administrators either don't know this or don't care.
 They will threaten you with truancy charges, label your child as a "dropout" in the state system, or tell you that withdrawing mid-year isn't possible.
-The Texas Legal Withdrawal Blueprint gives you the exact documents and scripts to execute a clean, legally airtight withdrawal — and to shut down every illegal demand the district throws at you.
+The Texas Legal Withdrawal Blueprint gives you the exact documents to execute a clean, legally airtight withdrawal — plus the Pushback Protocol: copy-and-paste email scripts that shut down every illegal demand the district throws at you.
+It's the one piece no free tool or $3 Etsy template includes.

 What's Inside the Blueprint